zach-taylor/splunk_handler/README.md

 ### Logging Config

-Sometimes it's a good idea to create a logging configuration using a Python dict and the `logging.dictConfig` function.
+Sometimes it's a good idea to create a logging configuration using a Python dict and the `logging.config.dictConfig` function.
 This method is used by default in Django.

 Here is an example dictionary config: